Megatron: IDW Publishing

-Other Versions
+Other versions

 "Ask Vector Prime" would introduce additional versions of this Megatron/Galvatron, both associating with other tyrants.
 One version would join forces with the Predacon Cryotek, who reformatted him into the Vehicon Megabolt to enable him to control Fortress Maximus.
-Similarly, in another universe the tyrannical Megazarak would use the remains of the fallen Megatron to create an undead Megabolt to serve as his own controller for Fortress Maximus.
+Similarly, in another universe, the tyrannical Megazarak would use the remains of the fallen Megatron to create an undead Megabolt to serve as his own controller for Fortress Maximus.
 However, before he could implement this plan, Megabolt and others of Megazarak's forces would be abducted by Unicron.

-Unicron Trilogy
+Unicron trilogy

 The Megatron of the "Unicron Trilogy" (Transformers: Armada, Transformers: Energon and Transformers: Cybertron) is the leader of the evil Decepticons in that universe of the Transformers mythology.
 In all three animated series, he is modified into Galvatron, reverting to his Megatron name at the beginning of each series.
 He is voiced by David Kaye, who also voiced the Beast Wars and Beast Machines version of Megatron.

 Animated series

 Megatron is a refined, focused general of the Decepticons.
-He is extremely cruel, ruthless and cunning as well as incredibly strong and intelligent.
+He is extremely cruel, ruthless, and cunning as well as incredibly strong and intelligent.
 Only Optimus Prime can be compared with him in force.
 Megatron will stop at nothing in order to achieve his ultimate object, that is to say, to rule over the entire Universe, in the end.
 In Micron Legend (the Japanese version of Transformers: Armada) Megatron did not rename himself Galvatron when he received his power boost.
 Instead, he renames himself when he is reborn in Superlink, using the name "Galvatron" throughout the series.
 In the American version, on the other hand, he reverts to using the name Megatron again, changing it to Galvatron once more towards the end of the series.

 Ten years later, Primus's plan to imprison Unicron's spark at the heart of the sun ultimately failed, leading the star to collapse, creating a black hole that threatened the existence of Cybertron, and the rest of the universe.
 Escaping his confinement within the sun, Megatron (now known as Master Megatron in Japan) enhanced his powers by merging his body with the remnants of Unicron's shattered form, increasing his power with the dark god's own.
-In this new form, Megatron became a Triple Changer with the ability to change into a monstrous racing vehicle and a Cybertronian jet plane.
+In this new form, Megatron becomes a Triple Changer with the ability to change into a monstrous racing vehicle and a Cybertronian jet plane.
 His primary weapons consist of two rear-mounted missile launchers and the ability to unleash energy streams from his palms in the shape of lightning bolts.
-In addition, he can call upon a Cyber Key to activate high-speed thrusters in vehicle mode, as well as a battle claw (named as Death Claw in Japan) in robot mode.
+In addition, he can call upon a Cyber Key to activate high-speed thrusters in vehicle mode, as well as a battle claw (named Death Claw in Japan) in robot mode.

 Megatron (in his Cybertron form) appears among the characters in Re-Unification, the 2010 TFcon voice actor play prelude comic.